-All grant recipients will be required to submit at least one news release about the grant, including acknowledgement of OBWB funding, to local news media, and forward the release to the Operations and Grants Manager.
+All grant recipients will be required to submit at least one press release about the grant to local news media.

 Recipients are encouraged to maintain a high public profile for their project throughout the process.
-The OBWB sees communication with residents of the valley as an important step in fostering a valley-wide water ethic.
-Recipients should pursue traditional (newspapers, radio, TV) and non-traditional media (online media, social media, etc.) when publicizing the project.
-Acknowledgement of OBWB funds helps get the word out regarding the grant program, encouraging future applications.
+The OBWB sees active communication with residents of the valley as an important step in fostering a valley-wide water ethic.
+Recipients should actively pursue traditional (newspapers, radio) and non-traditional media (internet, social media, etc...) when publicizing the project.